 Not only is Redding, California a marvelous destination for outdoor enthusiasts, it’s also easy to get to.
-It can be conveniently accessed via California’s Interstate 5, and now there is a direct flight from Los Angeles the Redding Airport.
+It can be conveniently accessed via California’s Interstate 5, and there’s also a direct flight from Los Angeles to the Redding Airport.
 See the inexpensive and easy flight details for yourself.

 Surrounding Redding is a smorgasbord of amazing waterfalls, all within about an hour drive of the city limits.
 Here are 17 breathtaking waterfalls just outside of Redding, California:

 1. Kings Creek Falls